Sovereign-Labs/sovereign-sdk/module-system/README.md

 ```

 This function transfers coins from one address to another _without a signature check_.
 If it was exposed to users, it would allow
 for the theft of funds.
-But it's very useful for modules to be able to initiate funds transfers without access to the private keys
+But it's very useful for modules to be able to initiate funds transfers without access to users' private keys.
-of their own the owning accounts.
 (Of course, modules should be careful to get the user's consent before transferring funds.
 By
 using the transfer_from interface, a module is declaring that it has gotten such consent.)

 This leads us to a very important point about the module system.
 All modules are _trusted_.
 Unlike smart contracts on Ethereum, modules